Spider-Man (1981 TV series): Broadcast and home media release

-All 26 episodes have been released on DVD in the UK by Clear Vision, over four DVD volumes.
-To avoid confusion with other Spider-Man DVD titles, Clear Vision released the show on DVD under the name Spider-Man 5000.

 As was the case with Amazing Friends, the series was later re-aired in the late 1980s as part of the 90-minute Marvel Action Universe, a syndicated series that was used as a platform for old and new Marvel-produced animated fare (the newer programming featured RoboCop: The Animated Series, Dino-Riders and on occasion, X-Men: Pryde of the X-Men, which was intended to serve as a pilot for a potential X-Men animated series).
-The show was last rerun in the US in 1998 as part of the UPN Kids Action Zone block alongside several other Marvel shows.
+The show was last rerun in the United States in 1998 as part of the UPN Kids Action Zone block alongside several other Marvel shows.

-The rights to all Marvel shows were owned by Marvel themselves, before Disney acquired them in 2008.
-Currently, there are no plans for a DVD release in the US or elsewhere.
+Region 1

+Episodes of the series were included in Prism Entertainment's Marvel Comics Video Library VHS series in the 1980s.

-In Canada, Morningstar Entertainment released the episode "The Vulture Has Landed" on DVD in the set entitled Spider-Man Vs. The Vulture.
+In Canada, Morningstar Entertainment released the episode "The Vulture Has Landed" on DVD in the set entitled Spider-Man vs. The Vulture.
 The set also contains "The Vulture's Prey" and "The Dark Terrors", both from the 1967 Spider-Man TV series.
-Morningstar also released "Canon of Doom" (on the Fantastic Four VS. Doctor Doom set, included in the Villains Showdown Gift Set that also includes "Spider-Man Vs. The Vulture"), although the episode is the Bonus episode on the disc.
-"Arsenic And Aunt May" was also released in the Heroes box set.
+Morningstar also released "Canon of Doom" (on the Fantastic Four vs. Doctor Doom set, included in the Villains Showdown Gift Set that also includes "Spider-Man vs. The Vulture"), although the episode is the Bonus episode on the disc.
+"Arsenic and Aunt May" was also released in the Heroes box set.
 All the Morningstar DVDs were mastered from VHS/Betamax copies that were released by Prism Video in 1985 as part of their Marvel Video Library series.

+Region 2

+In April 2008, Liberation Entertainment secured the home media rights to select Marvel shows from Jetix Europe in select European territories, including Spider-Man.

+In 2009, Clear Vision took over home media rights, and released the series on DVD on four volumes in the United Kingdom, released on June 7, July 5, August 2, and September 6 of 2010 respectively, with a triple pack releasing in 2011, and a complete series release following on March 11, 2013.
+The company also released the show's four DVD volumes in Germany.
+To avoid confusion with other Spider-Man DVD titles, Clear Vision released the show on DVD under the name Spider-Man 5000.

+Streaming

 The series was available for streaming on Netflix from 2011 to 2013.
 The series became available on the Disney+ streaming service at its U.S. launch on November 12, 2019.